 The answer is no. Any Bible with reasonably wide margins can function as a journaling Bible.

-However, the margins of many Bibles are too small to comfortably and legibly fit your written reflections and illustrations.
-Furthermore, the pages of most Bibles are thin, delicate, and transparent in order to compensate for the book’s enormous length.
-The ink of a colored pen could easily bleed through these pages, and watercolor paint would almost certainly cause them to wrinkle.
+However, the margins of many Bibles are too small to comfortably and legibly fit your artwork.
+Furthermore, the pages of most Bibles are thin, delicate, and transparent in order to compensate for how long the Bible is.
+The ink of a colored pen could easily bleed through these pages.
+Watercolor paint will make them wrinkle.

 2. What art supplies do I need to begin Bible journaling?

-You can begin art journaling in your Bible with any art supplies!
-If you feel most comfortable drawing in pen and pencil, feel free to start with those tools.
+You begin journaling with any art supplies!
+If you feel most comfortable drawing in pen and pencil, feel free to start here.

 Color is also a great place to begin.
 Color can amplify the text of your Bible and help you to reflect on important truths.The touch of a colored pencil, gel pen, or watercolor paintbrush can quickly liven up the monochrome of an ordinary black-and-white font.